ohmlabs/ohm/tutorials/git.md

-# Designers Guide to Github
+# Designer's Guide to Github
 #### Series: [Frontend Designer Boilerplate](readme.md)

 Here are some commands that I use often, It's not the most thorough but a good start, I would suggest checking out this: